 Worry #1: Will my savings last through retirement?

 With all the unknowns that come with retirement—like how long you'll be able to work, how long you'll live, and your health status—it can be difficult to pinpoint the exact amount of money you'll need.
 However, one thing is certain: delaying gratification now can seriously reduce the chances that you'll run out of money in retirement.
 The sooner and more consistently that you make retirement contributions, the better the chances that you'll have the money you need.

 Take advantage of retirement accounts

 If your job offers a 401(k) or 403(b) plan, contribute at least 10% of your pre-tax income to the retirement account each year.
 As your income increases, so should your contributions until you reach the maximum amount allowed.
-For 2018, the IRS allows you to contribute up to $18,500, or $24,500 if you're 50 years old by the end of the calendar year.
+For 2018, the IRS allows you to contribute up to $19,500 Opens in new window, or $26,000 if you're 50 years old by the end of the calendar year.
 Can't afford to save anywhere near those amounts?
 At least contribute up to the amount your employer may be willing to match to take advantage of that free money.
-If you're self-employed, you may be eligible to contribute up to 25% of your compensation, or up to $55,000, to a SEP-IRA in 2018.
+If you're self-employed, you may be eligible to contribute Opens in new window up to 25% of your compensation, or up to $57,000, to a SEP-IRA.

 Track your progress